Easy Ways to Scan Your WordPress Site for Security Holes

 Scanning Your WordPress Site for Security Holes

-Hence, in this article, we will be discussing some of these excellent tools to help you keep the attackers at bay, and ensure the security of your WordPress site at all times.
+Hence, in this article, we will be discussing some of these excellent tools to help you keep the attackers at bay.
+Thus, they ensure the security of your WordPress site is strong at all times.

-These plugins/tools are also pretty easy to install and they automate the entire scanning process, making it way simpler to keep your site’s security in check.
+These plugins/tools are also pretty easy to install.
+Besides, they automate the entire scanning process.
+Thus, they make it way simpler to keep your site’s security in check.

-Similarly, if your site contains some personal information, the attacker may easily use that for identity theft or may hack into other accounts that you have, especially if you keep the same passwords for all sites.
+Also, if the site contains personal information hackers may use it for identity theft.
+Or, they may hack into other accounts that you have, especially if you keep the same passwords for all sites.
 These accounts include bank accounts, social media accounts, and others.
-Nevertheless, a single vulnerability in the WordPress site will make you compromise your whole life.
+Even so, a single vulnerability in the WordPress site will compromise your whole life.

 Worst case scenarios

 Your site gets cut off by the hosting company and becomes unavailable.
-Now to recover your site, you will have to go through many red tapes along with convincing your hosting company that you can bring the site back into shape.
-And this may take up to more than a month in some cases.
+Besides, to recover your site, you will have to go through many red tapes.
+Furthermore, you must convince the hosting company that you will bring the site back.
+Nonetheless, this may take up to more than a month in some cases.